Capture the Flag (film): Plot

 Mike learns that Frank had been ruled out of the first mission because he had caught chicken pox from his son Scott.
 Frank at first blamed Scott for him missing out on such a great opportunity to go to space, but he then realized that it was not Scott's fault and he was a failure for blaming it on his own son.
 Feeling guilty about this, Frank decided to leave his family, declaring that Scott would be better off without him.

 Mike, Amy, and Igor are chased by Carson and escape through Moon's rock cliffs by using rocket spare parts as surf boards and manage to destroy his entire rocket and workshop with the help of Marty's communication rocket to survive the explosion.

 After planting the flag back in its place, they all return safely to Earth with Mike's plans to reunite his family.
 Grandfather Frank reconciles with his son and the three travelers are hailed as heroes, and Amy is also proud to be headlined the first female on the moon.

-In the mid-credits, Carson floats through space after his defeat along with a partially damaged Gigs, who turns out to be an android fabricated by Gags.
-Feeling sorry that he lost a "father" because of him, Carson forgives him by embracing him, and notices the annoying android of his floating as well around them.

 Cast

 Production

 After the successful reception of the previous film Tad, The Lost Explorer, Enrique and his crew thought of an interesting concept regarding exploration on the Moon based on the conspiracy theories to the NASA and the Apollo missions, along with the themes of family and broken dreams regarding NASA space missions.
 The heads loved the idea and started greenlighting the project by crafting the script based on the elements with writer Jordi Gasull, who was also a great collector of space objects.

-The Lightbox team visited NASA's space centers in Houston, Texas, and Cape Canaveral for documentation and visual references, with guidance from some members of the station.
+The Lightbox team visited NASA's space centers in Houston, and Cape Canaveral for documentation and visual references, with guidance from some members of the station.
 Astronaut Michael López-Alegría guided and advised the film crew at the NASA facility.
 "He told us many details about what some protocols are like, the launch of the rockets, the machinery of the ships ...", explains Enrique Gato.
 Another of the advisers was veteran astronaut Alan Bean, the fourth man to walk on the Moon.
 He did it on the next mission, Apollo XII, in November 1969.
 "He gave us details of what it was like to step on the Moon, how to get there in the last phases ...
 It helped us to be as faithful as possible", said the director.